yrnr/KotlinApp1DoubleMe/README.md

 Click this button on second fragment, it will send argument '4' to first fragment.

-And it goes on doubling the number, until it becomes as big as a Kotlin's BigInteger data type can hold.
+And it goes on doubling the number, until it becomes as big as a Kotlin's BigInteger data type can hold in memory.